 Example: Carlos has been working at a company for six months and has worked many hours of overtime.
 However, his company has never paid him for his extra hours nor did the company pay the overtime rate.
 Carlos brings this up with the company but has been ignored.
 He prepares to file a complaint, but his employer threatens to call U.S. Immigration and Customs Enforcement (ICE) if he does because he is an undocumented immigrant.
 Carlos’s employer has violated California law and is subject to penalties.

 If an employer attempts to request documents that are not ordinarily required for employment verification, and that request is for the purpose of retaliating against you, the employer has violated the law.
 Many employers do this to attempt to “trip up” employees and scare them into not taking a certain action.

 The same is true of rejecting documents for the purpose of retaliation.
 If the employer should accept, and otherwise would accept, your documents but chooses not to do so to get “back at” the employee, it is a violation of California law.

 E-verify is an internet-based program that takes information entered by an employer from an I-9 form against the records of the U.S. Department of Homeland Security and the Social Security Administration.
 This comparison is done for the purpose of confirming a potential employee’s ability to work in the United States.

 Abuse of the E-verify system is against California law and can subject an employer who abuses the system to significant penalties.
 Abuse includes any unnecessary “re-verification” or threatened re-verification that is not required by federal law.
 Typically, the E-verify system is only used

-While the interaction between federal and state law can be complex, California has banned all employers from complying with requests of federal immigration enforcement officer to enter any non-public area of the employer’s premises.
+While the interaction between federal and state law can be complex, California has banned all employers from complying with requests of federal immigration enforcement officers to enter any non-public area of the employer’s premises.
 There is also a prohibition against an employer allowing federal officials to inspect I-9 records without a judicial subpoena or warrant.